 The leadership lesson of sledge rides with the kids

 It’s only a few years ago I realized I can no longer sleigh down snowy hills with my kids.
 I have to either stand and watch or go down my own sleigh next to them.
 They are on their own now - I can only hope what they learned sticks.
-And if the fall down hill, it's up to learn for them.
+And if they fall on the way down the hill, it's up to them to learn from it.

 Which reminds me.